snoopwpf/snoopwpf/README.md

 - http://www.cplotts.com/2011/02/14/snoop-tips-tricks-2-snooping-transient-visuals
 - http://www.cplotts.com/2012/05/31/snoop-tips-tricks-3-the-crosshairs

-## Why can't I snoop WPF 3.5 applications?
+## Why can't I snoop .NET 3.5 applications?

 Well, you can!
 You will just need to use Snoop 2.9.0 and earlier, in order to do so.
-As part of the process of moving to Visual Studio 2017, we have dropped support for WPF 3.5 applications.
+As part of the process of moving to Visual Studio 2019, we have dropped support for .NET 3.5 applications.

 ## How do i build Snoop?

-Just open `Snoop.sln` with Visual Studio 2019 (16.3 or later) and build it.
+Just open `Snoop.sln` with Visual Studio 2019 (16.6 or later) and build it.
 Please note that you need the Visual Studio 2019 C++ payload and in case you are using a later version you also need the VC++ 142 payload.

 ## Contributors